-As a busy business owner, you know that calendars are crucial.
-Whether it’s your personal calendar keeping you on top of your doctor and dentist appointments, or your shared work calendar making sure everyone can make the meeting, calendars go a long way towards keeping you on track.
+As a busy mom and business owner, you know that calendars are crucial.
+Whether it’s your personal calendar keeping you on top of your kid’s appointments and activities, or your shared work calendar making sure everyone can make the meeting, calendars go a long way towards keeping you on track.

 A social media calendar is exactly what it sounds: a calendar meant to help you plan and schedule your company’s social media content.
 This is an excellent advertising tool, as it can help make sure your content creation doesn’t drop off when you’re busy – it’s all pre-planned!
 A good social media calendar can help you keep your business top of mind and your customers engaged.